 Sourcing recycled materials

-One of the ways we reduce our company’s carbon footprint is by sourcing recycled materials made from post-consumer waste products, like single-use plastic water bottles .
+One of the ways we reduce our company’s carbon footprint is by sourcing recycled materials made from post-consumer waste products.
+For example, we use plastic water bottles as source material for polyester yarn that can be found in materials of some of the uppers in our footwear.
 Our goal is for all materials used in Brooks products to be made of a minimum of 50% recycled or bio-based content by 2030.

 Run responsibly